 Landon Knoblock is a composer for film and television.
-His work can be heard on Dateline NBC, The Today Show, and ABC’s Truth and Lies: Watergate.
+His work can be heard on Dateline NBC, The Today Show, and On The Case with Paula Zahn.
 Landon has composed music for over a dozen short films and projects, including the award winning indie horror shorts “Mama’s Boy” and “What’s For Dinner?”.
 In addition to his film and television work, his music has underscored stories on Slack’s “Work in Progress” and Garbage Productions “Star Trek: Redundancy” podcasts.
 He currently composes music for 4 Elements Music in New York City, and Urband & Lazar Publishing in Los Angeles.

 Whether through his work as an in-demand composer, or through his formative years as a touring and studio musician, Landon has always endeavored to tell stories through his music.